desec-io/desec-stack/docs/auth/tokens.rst

 new token cannot be used to retrieve, modify, or delete any tokens (including itself).

-With the default set of permissions, tokens qualify for carrying out all API operations related to DNS management (i.e. managing both domains and DNS records).
+Similarly, tokens by default cannot create or delete any domains (although they can manage DNS records of existing domains, unless restricted through :ref:`token scoping policies`).
 Note that it is always possible to use the :ref:`log-out` endpoint to delete a token.

 If you require tokens with extra permissions, you can provide the desired configuration during creation: